Cosmic-ray cooling by dark matter in astrophysical jets: Results

-We also include the upper limits derived by following the ``timescale'' approach as described in Sec.~\ref{Sec: method} using Eq.~\eqref{eq: timescale constraints}.
-The limit is \sigmaDMe = $2.4\times 10^{-35}\,\rm cm^{2}$ at 1\,MeV as shown by the dashed blue line.
-We see that this approach leads to a slightly stronger upper bounds.
-This is because the jet model is fixed and therefore the degeneracies between jet parameters and DM are not properly taken into account and the effect of DM is overestimated, as we have seen in Fig.~\ref{fig: SED with DM}.
+In Fig.~\ref{fig: DM phase space unconstrained}, we also include the upper limits derived by following the ``timescale'' approach as described in Sec.~\ref{Sec: method} using Eq.~\eqref{eq: timescale constraints}.
+The limit is \sigmaDMe = $2.4\times 10^{-34}\,\rm cm^{2}$ at 1\,MeV as shown by the dashed blue line.
+We see that this approach leads to weaker results despite neglecting the uncertainties of the jet parameters.
+In fact, the number density of the non-thermal electrons, and consequently the synchrotron emission, scales as $n_{\rm nth} \propto t_\text{DM-e}$ (see Eq.~\ref{eq:steady-state}).
+In contrast, the inverse-Compton emission depends on $n_{\rm nth}^2$, which strengthens the resulting constraints in the mass regime $m_{\rm DM} \lesssim m_e$, making them more stringent than those obtained from the ``timescale'' approach.